Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 2042 W Lincoln Ave, Milwaukee, WI

-You can bowl at the oldest sanctioned tenpin bowling alley in the United States “Holler House” which opened 1908.
+You can bowl at the oldest sanctioned tenpin bowling alley in the United States “Holler House” which opened in 1908.

-Players get to experience a glimpse of what bowling was like a century ago on real wood bowling lanes.
+Players experience a glimpse of what bowling was like a century ago on real wood bowling lanes.
 Human pinsetters still set up the pins for the two oldest sanctioned lanes in the nation and bowlers keep score by hand.

 They don’t offer walk-ins for open bowling and you’ll need a reservation to bowl due to the limited number of bowling lanes and pinsetter availability.

-Rental is for both lanes on an hourly basis and bowling balls and shoes are supplied to use.
+Rental is for both lanes is on an hourly basis and bowling balls and shoes are supplied to use.
 The bowling lanes are recommended for ages 12 and up because there are no “bumpers” for small kids.

 See the Original Bottling Line From the Sitcom Laverne and Shirley on the Lakefront Brewery Tour